Towards Browser Controls to Protect Cookies from Malicious Extensions: Chrome Apps Android Analysis

-We saw similar low numbers concerning access to cookies.
-Only 17 manifests (0.1\%) had the \texttt{Cookies} permission.
-Similarly, only 41 (0.3\%) used the \texttt{WebRequest} API with 26 (0.2\%) also having access to the \texttt{WebRequestBlocking} permission.
-While low, 63.6\% of Android extensions had the \texttt{WebRequest} permission, and all but one of these also declared the \texttt{WebRequesBlocking} permission.
-Despite this, manifests with the \texttt{Cookies}, \texttt{WebRequest}, and \texttt{WebRequestBlocking} API affected a combined 2,245,591, 14,699,240, and 13,622,263 users respectively.
-No manifest declared the \texttt{DeclarativeNetRequest} permission.
-We further analyzed which manifests that could access cookies also had ``$<$all\_urls$>$" host permissions.
+We further analyzed which manifests with access cookies also had ``$<$all\_urls$>$" host permissions.
 Table \ref{tab:bonus_hosts_and_perms} summarizes these findings.
 Both Android extensions with the \texttt{Cookies} permission could access all cookies in the browser.
-This was less common in Chrome Apps with only 20\% of those with \texttt{Cookies} permissions able to access all cookies.
-92.9\% of Android extensions and 48.1\% of Chrome Apps with \texttt{WebRequest} permissions can see all traffic in the browser.
+This was less common in Chrome Apps.
+Only 20\% of Apps with \texttt{Cookies} permissions were able to access all cookies.
+92.9\% of Android extensions and 48.1\% of Chrome Apps with \texttt{WebRequest} permissions could see all traffic in the browser.
 Similarly, all of these Android extensions and 60\% of these Chrome Apps also declare the \texttt{WebRequestBlocking} permission.